rclone/rclone/docs/content/filtering.md

 ### `--ignore-case` - make searches case insensitive

-By default rclone filter patterns are case sensitive.
+By default, rclone filter patterns are case sensitive.
 The `--ignore-case` flag makes all of the filters patterns on the command line case insensitive.